lcscout/GDSTD-Prototype-3/README.md

 Open sourced under the [MIT license](https://github.com/lcscout/GDSTD-Prototype-3/blob/main/LICENSE).

+## Download
+Since I shut down the game server I don't see a point in publishing a demo/release, but you can build it from a clone and play on your own server.

 ## Credits
-I mainly used [LRM](https://github.com/Derek-R-S/Light-Reflective-Mirror) with Mirror for networking and I have to say I truly enjoyed it.
+I mainly used [LRM](https://github.com/Derek-R-S/Light-Reflective-Mirror) with Mirror for multiplayer and I have to say I truly enjoyed it.

 ## Requirements
 This project requires Unity3D (2020.3+) to build and run.
 Clone this repository and open the "Quarto" folder in Unity.